elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 ## Socket Connections

 A helpful way to think about Phoenix channels is to think of data being sent back and forth over the socket.
-We saw something very similar in this book while working with the Phoenix framework.
+We saw something similar in this book while working with the Phoenix framework.
 Clients make a _request_ and the server returns a _response_, and Phoenix uses a `conn` to store all the data that gets communicated back and forth.

 Channels use the same idea, but instead of a `conn` we use a `socket` connection.
 We can assign data to the socket, and then it's available on both